Sphere Trace Solver (BETA)

 Score — composite scorer value

 Composite score used to rank cells.
-Only available when source is heuristic.
+Values are empty when source is not heuristic or phase 2.

 Tooltip — per-term score breakdown

 Hover over an unrevealed cell to see all scoring terms.
-Only available when source is heuristic.
+Values are empty when source is not heuristic or phase 2.

 How the game works